Banyutong/deep_learning_hands_on/session_8.md

 This session focuses on building a Generative Adversarial Network (GAN) to generate new images using the PyTorch framework, particularly focusing on the MNIST dataset.

 The theoretical part of GAN can be found in MIT course Lecture 4.
-Please refer to the [course official website](http://introtodeeplearning.com/) for more in depth understanding.
+You can refer to the [course official website](http://introtodeeplearning.com/) for more in depth understanding.

 ---